bonsai-rx/docs/worksheets/state-machines.md

 - Insert a `CsvWriter` sink and configure its `FileName` property with a file name ending in `.csv`.
 - Run the workflow and activate the digital sensor a couple of times.
 Stop the workflow and confirm that the events were successfully timestamped and logged in the `.csv` file.

+> [!Note]
-**Note**: In order to avoid hardware side-effects, it is highly recommended to declare all hardware connections at the top-level of the workflow, and interface all trial logic using subject variables.
+> In order to avoid hardware side-effects, it is highly recommended to declare all hardware connections at the top-level of the workflow, and interface all trial logic using subject variables.
 This will have the added benefit of allowing for very easy and centralized replacement of the rig hardware: as long as the new inputs and configurations are compatible with the logical subjects, no code inside the task logic will have to be changed at all.
-{: .notice--info}

 - Right-click the `DigitalInput` source, select `Create Source (bool)` > `BehaviorSubject`, and set its `Name` property to `Led`.
 - Insert a `DigitalOutput` sink and set it to Arduino pin 13.